emarkproject/eMark/README.md

 ### Version 1.6.1 ###
 - Adds two DNS Servers:
---dnsseed.deutsche-emark.cc	<--- NOTE: the Top-Level Domain is  ".CC" for Crypto Currency !
+1. dnsseed.deutsche-emark.cc	<--- NOTE: the Top-Level Domain is  ".CC" for Crypto Currency !
---dnsseed.emarks.cc		<---
+1. dnsseed.emarks.cc		<---

      These DNS Servers track active eMark nodes in real-time and when queried give back a short list of the best nodes to connect to.